edergernot/webnetworkdump/README.md

   - ```http://localhost:5000```

 Just add devicecredentials and discovery-network.
-Follow the links, Discovery, Connect, Dump, Parse, then download the result.
+Follow the links, Discovery, Dump, Parse, then download the result.

-Create-DB : python create_db.py